 A high point is the strip about how many of Batman’s foes have pun-themed real names.
 Considering Calendar Man‘s real name is “Julian Gregory Day” and the Riddler’s real name is “Edward Nygma,” the argument’s not too far off.
 Like “Dinosaur Comics,” I’m ignoring DC’s weird attempt to retcon the latter as “Edward Nashton”; it doesn’t change the fact that an absurd number of Batman’s foes (and many other comic characters—”T.O.
 Morrow?”
 “Lunella Lafayette?”) have punny real names.

 “FoxTrot” is the long-running newspaper strip about the geeky Jason Fox and his family.
 It switched from daily strips to Sundays-only in 2007.

-The cartoonist, Bill Amend, seems to be a big Apple fan.
-As such, the Fox family’s devices are always based on some real-life model of Apple computer, from the Apple II in the earliest strips (from the late 80s) to the current flat-panel iMac-like “iFruit.”
-(The strip switched to referencing their computers as “iFruits” in the late 90s.)
+The cartoonist, Bill Amend, is an Apple fan.
+As such, the Fox family’s devices are always based on some real-life model of Apple computer, from an Apple II in the earliest strips (from the late 80s) to the Fox family’s current flat-panel iMac-like “iFruit.”
+The strip switched to calling their computers “iFruits,” in a 1999 storyline parodying the first-generation iMacs.

 The Joy of Tech

 “The Joy of Tech” is a comic making fun of various aspects of technology.
 Jokes range from the problems with social media to Apple’s iPhones to Elon Musk’s latest antics.
 Facebook is a particularly frequent target (for good reason).